 4. Plenty of smaller towns to choose from

 If living in a city (albeit a small one) isn’t for you, then you can choose to live in one of the smaller towns on Lake Como.

 Menaggio is a good choice thanks to its ferry connections, meaning you still have access to amenities but without the busyness of city living.

 Como is a popular choice for expats, particularly those in retirement with plenty of excess cash.
 It certainly attracts a particular demographic of expat that you won’t find elsewhere, but this isn’t a bad thing.

 The cons of living in Como

 1. Cost of living

 Compared to other Italian cities, particularly in the south, Como is fairly expensive.
-Much of this is because of its luxury lifestyle, so bear this in mind when making your selection.
-The cost of living isn’t vastly different to somewhere like Milan.
+Much of this is because of its luxury lifestyle, so bear this in mind when selecting.

 2. Quite a lot of traffic

 Como attracts many Swiss day-trippers, even for things as simple as food shopping.
 As a result, traffic in and out of the city can get quite busy at peak times.